Deploying the Course

 Margarita Berezyanskaya

-The following is a summary of the courseware delivery cycle, from set-up to post-delivery.
+The following is a summary of the course delivery cycle, from set-up to post-delivery.

-2. Make sure your course is set to "Show" so that students can see if after they login.
+3. Make sure your course visibility is set to Show so that students can see it after they log in.

 a.
 Update the course settings (start date, visibility);

 b.
-Add a Page (or Label) with your contact information;
+Add a Page or HTML Block with your contact information;

 a.
-An introduction to the courseware in either online or blended learning;
+An introduction to the course and to online or blended learning;

 b.
 A demonstration of site navigation;